 What mechanisms influence wildfire management in the U.S.?
 This July, Pacific Legal Foundation, The Center for Growth and Opportunity at Utah State University, and the Property and the Environment Research Center are joining forces for a research workshop exploring solutions to this increasingly pressing issue.

-We invite proposals for research papers that add to the existing academic literature on the challenges surrounding wildfire management, policies that may be creating barriers to better outcomes, and solutions to those issues.
+Scholars will present research papers that add to the existing academic literature on the challenges surrounding wildfire management, policies that may be creating barriers to better outcomes, and solutions to those issues.